About Sunshine Elementary

 A brand new building, Sunshine Elementary is cheerful and bright with tall windows and lined with beautiful trees.
 The school is filled with love.

-When my daughter was a toddler, there was no shortage of beautiful children's books available for us to read together.
+When Nina’s daughter was a toddler, there was no shortage of beautiful children's books available for them to read together.
 They were often poetically or comically written, adorned with lovely illustrations, and almost always had a positive message.
-These books reassured her that she is loved.
-That she is capable.
-That she could do anything.
-They reflected the goodness within her and the great potential that lay ahead.
+These books reassured her that kids are loved.
+That kids are capable.
+That kids are kind.
+They reflected the goodness within them and the great potential that lay ahead.

-Then, as children tend to do, she got older.
+Then, as children tend to do, Nina’s daughter got older.
 She started reading independently when she hit elementary school, which was an exciting milestone!
-Chapter books started showing up that I had never heard of, borrowed from school or gifted from grandparents.
-These books were written for her age group and had sat atop mainstream bestseller lists, so I anticipated them being a longer, slightly more mature version of the beautiful children’s books we had come to know and love.
+Chapter books started showing up that she had never heard of, borrowed from school or gifted from grandparents.
+These books were written for her age group and had sat atop mainstream bestseller lists, so Nina anticipated them being a longer, slightly more mature version of the beautiful children’s books we had come to know and love.

 This is where the emoji with the eyes bugging out would go.

-As I started getting to know the books that had begun filling up our bookshelves, I was shocked and disheartened by the negative way the children were portrayed.
-I saw a pattern of characters hating school, being unkind to their classmates, and generally, relentlessly, misbehaving.
-It felt to me that the books were trying to appeal to the worst potential in kids, rather than their greatest.
+As she started getting to know the books that had begun filling up their bookshelves, Nina was shocked and disheartened by the negative way the children were portrayed.
+She saw a pattern of characters hating school, being unkind to their classmates, and generally, relentlessly, misbehaving.
+It felt to her that the books were trying to appeal to the worst potential in kids, rather than their greatest.